 January 1, 2020 update: The Canadian government has decided to postpone the parents and grandparents program.
 This will give all interested sponsors the same opportunity to submit an interest to sponsor form and a fair chance to be invited to apply.
 Stay tuned for more updates on the Parents and Grandparents sponsorship program in 2020.

 There are many requirements and lengthy application processes for Family sponsorship to Canada.
 Allow VisaPlace to help you through this process and help your family reunite in Canada quickly.
 Book a consultation today to speak with an immigration professional about your case!

-Requirements to Sponsor a Parent or Grandparent in 2019
+Requirements to Parent and Grandparent Sponsorship Canada in 2020

 You may be able to sponsor your parents and grandparents to become a permanent resident if you’re at least 18 years old and a: